 - Parents will be contacted as needed.

-- Notebook requirement: It is vital to keep your notebook organized.
+- Binder requirement: It is vital to keep your binder organized.
 You will only receive one copy of any given handout so keep everything you are given and remember you will have a comprehensive semester exam.
 Make sure all papers have your name, class period, date, and the assignment labeled on them.
 Papers with no name will be discarded.

 Detachable portion: to be completed and returned to the teacher.